Tmonster/Tmonster.github.io/aboutme.md

 For my Masters thesis I researched Join Order Optimization and implemented a new join order optimizer for DuckDB.
 My thesis can be found [here](https://homepages.cwi.nl/~boncz/msc/2022-TomEbergen.pdf), or in my [docs](https://github.com/Tmonster/Tmonster.github.io/blob/master/docs/TomEbergenMasterThesis.pdf).
 After my masters thesis I started to work at DuckDBLabs full time.
 My work at DuckDB labs  includes working on the optimizer and managing the db-benchmark.

-In my free time I enjoy playing guitar, ultimate frisbee, and golfing, and socializing with friends.
+In my free time I enjoy playing guitar, ultimate frisbee, golfing, and socializing with friends.

-test